 A work breakdown structure or WBS template is also used for evaluation purposes.
 Since it is often based on the project’s deliverables, project managers can use it to assess each deliverable’s task status or success.
-A WBS is a tool that highlights all that needs to be done to achieve specific project goals (deliverables).
-To further clarify the utilization of a work breakdown structure, this article will discuss how it is used and the essential components of the document.
+It is a tool that highlights all that needs to be done to achieve specific project goals (deliverables).
+To further clarify the utilization of a WBS, this article will discuss how it is used and the essential components of the document.

 Work Breakdown Structure

 The overall project’s goal/objective is located at the tip of the tree structure and further broken down into subsequent deliverables and tasks, sub-tasks, work packages, or end terminals.
-It is important to note that a WBS should focus on the deliverables of tasks, not the actual actions.
+It is important to note that a work breakdown structure should focus on the deliverables of tasks, not the actual actions.